novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-143.md

 "I thought Jungle's value was impressive, but I was really surprised when Wall Street offered $100 million."

 "I didn't expect it either.
-But if you look at Jungle's content right now, it's only producing massive results in a short period.
+But if you look at Jungle's growth right now, it keeps producing massive results in a short period.
 There's even talk that Korea is changing because of Jungle these days."

 Kim Ah-young's words, filled with affection for Lee Hyun-woo, were somewhat exaggerated.